 Google Analytics & Google Ads Integration (as a backup):

 Having a backup is always a good idea.
-As a backup to your Google Ads conversion tracking, we strongly advise exploiting both your Universal Analytics and Google Analytics 4 purchase tracking.
+As a backup to your Google Ads conversion tracking, we strongly advise exploiting Google Analytics 4 purchase tracking.
 Make sure you set these conversions as secondary conversions.

 How to create conversions on Google Ads